What are the responsibilities and job description for the Housing Resource Specialist position at New England Center and Home for Veterans?

 - Understanding of and commitment to Housing First, Harm Reduction, Motivational Interviewing and Trauma Informed Care.

-- Flexible self-starter with strong analytical skills.
+- Flexible and proactive, with strong analytical skills.

 - Knowledge of military culture.